AlthariqFairuz/Tucil3_13522027/README.md

     javac -d bin src/*.java
     ```

-4. Run the compiled Java program using the `java` command:
+4. Nabigate to `bin` and run the compiled Java program using the `java` command:

     ```bash
-    java -cp bin Main
+    java src.Main
     ```
 ## Author